Skip To Content

 Nuclear Medicine Technology students are responsible for any fees involved in the fulfillment of the above requirements.

 The nuclear medicine clinical training typically begins in August and is 12 months in duration.
-This will involve commuting one day per week to PA College for classroom instruction and commuting to the affiliate hospital three days per week for clinical practice; the schedule at other instituions may vary.
+This will involve commuting one day per week to PA College for classroom instruction and commuting to the affiliate hospital three days per week for clinical practice; the schedule at other institutions may vary.

 Clinical practice includes the following duties: performing venipuncture and injecting radiopharmaceuticals, preparation and administration of radioactive compounds, radionuclide imaging and external monitoring with computer processing and image enhancement, radiation safety and protection, patient positioning and clinical nursing procedures, sympathetic approach to patient care and nuclear medicine administrative procedures that include maintaining patient confidentiality.
-Clinical year coursework at PA College and affiliated hospitals or the equivalent coursework through University of Findlay, Rowan College, or other institutinos with which Cedar Crest maintains a formal agreement.
+Clinical year coursework at PA College and affiliated hospitals or the equivalent coursework through University of Findlay, Rowan College, or other institutions with which Cedar Crest maintains a formal agreement.
 (At PA College, the minimum acceptable grade to make academic progress is a “C” in the theory courses and a “B” in the clinical courses.)

 Fall Semester at PA College